One of the questions I’m often asked is about pruning young trees in a new truffle farm.

 - Remove the tree guard to assess and access the lower part of the stem.

-- Remove any side shoots growing from the lower third of the stem (singular leaves on the stem can be left for now).
+- Remove any side shoots growing from the lower third of the stem (singular leaves on the stem can be left untouched).

-- Remove any strong side shoots growing in the top (2/3) section of the young tree, as these will compete with your central leader (main stem).
+- Remove any strong side shoots growing in the top two thirds of the young tree, as these will compete with the central leader (main stem).

 - If there are any young branches growing very close together (crossing and touching), remove one and leave the other.
 This will help avoid wounds from rubbing in windy conditions.